 The symptoms above alert you that it’s time to think of a product redesign — one of the most frequent requests we get at Eleken UI/UX agency.

 For instance, recently we’ve redesigned a cloud phone system called Ricochet360.
 Their main problem was a brutal learning curve.
 Before the redesign, it took a month for the Ricochet360 team to help clients set up their software.
-Our other client, Gridle, hired us to refresh their CRM app and make it more valuable from the user experience standpoint.
+Our other client, Gridle, hired us to refresh their CRM app design and make it more valuable from the user experience standpoint.
 And then Enroly entrusted us with their student engagement app.

 We’ve been redesigning SaaS apps since 2015, and we know from experience that redesign is always a challenge.